-National Grandparents Day 2020 is Sunday, September 13th.
-Here are some special songs about Grandparents for Grandparent’s Day.
+National Grandparents Day 2021 is Sunday, September 12th.
+Here are some special songs for Grandparent’s Day and some information about why we celebrate this day.

 The National Grandparent Day observance in the U.S. is not a plot to rope you into another holiday for getting and giving cards and gifts.